Kitware/paraviewweb/documentation/content/docs/guides/ami.md

 ### Hardware

-When you instantiating an AMI, you should use:
+When you are instantiating an Amazon Machine Image (AMI), you should use:
 - Hardware with GPU: g2.2xlarge
 - Security rule: http + ssh (80+22)